 Please note that the Master’s programmes Public International Law and International Trade and Investment Law do not have a February start.

-1. An academic degree comparable to a Dutch Bachelor of Laws.
+Your academic background must include an academic degree comparable to a Dutch Bachelor of Laws:

 All applications will be evaluated on an individual basis.

 The Amsterdam Law School offers a self-study course in Public International Law before the Master’s programme starts, followed by an examination in September.
 This course is compulsory for those students who have not completed a course in (Public) International Law during their study programme.
 The course does not count for the 60 ECTS of the Master’s programme.